webdriverio/webdriverio/website/docs/ConfigurationFile.md

     // Therefore, if you have 10 spec files and you set `maxInstances` to 10, all spec files
     // will be tested at the same time and 30 processes will be spawned.
     //
-    // The property basically handles how many capabilities from the same test should run tests.
+    // The property handles how many capabilities from the same test should run tests.
     //
     maxInstances: 10,
     //